vapoursynth/vapoursynth/doc/installation.rst

 of Python and likewise all user installs of Python can only be used by VapourSynth when installed for all users.

+Also note that per user installs will not install the required visual studio 2019 runtimes.

 Installation
 ############